-‘Go Out There and Enjoy Halloween,’ Fauci Says
+‘Go out there and enjoy Halloween,’ Fauci says

 “This is a time that children love,” Fauci said.
 “It’s a very important part of the year for children.”

-The Food and Drug Administration authorized emergency use of the Pfizer-BioNTech vaccine for 12- to 15-year-olds in May.
+The Food and Drug Administration authorized emergency use of the Pfizer vaccine for 12- to 15-year-olds in May.
 Since then, more than 8.2 million children in that age group have received at least one dose, and more than 6.7 million have been fully vaccinated.

 Pfizer and BioNTech asked federal regulators last week to authorize their vaccine for children ages 5 to 11, a move that could help protect more than 28 million people in the United States.
 Shots are not expected to be available to that group before the beginning of November.